-We want people who focus on ensuring positive outcomes for our children and take responsibility for helping improve their lives.
+The ethos of The Shires is very much characterised by a ‘can do’ attitude.
+We want people who focus on the positive outcome of our children and take responsibility for helping improve the lives of our young people.
 We share the value of creating a safe and nurturing home and we want people who can be fair and respectful, in order to do the right thing to support everyone in our care.

 We are part of Acorn Care and Education and can promise you plenty of challenges, and a rich variety of opportunities to develop your career.

 We provide Education and Care across a number of schools and residential homes nationally.
 Our specialist SEN provision, coupled with our expertise within residential care means we offer thousands of vulnerable children and young people across the UK a holistic, wraparound care, residential and education service, empowering them with everything they need to flourish.
 It is by no accident that 94% of our homes are rated as Outstanding or Good.

 We welcome staff who share our commitment to help children experience better days and better lives.
 Through ongoing development and training, we ensure our staff are well prepared for their jobs and given every opportunity to extend their skills.